ataberkgrl/cs50w-project2-flack/README.md

 **This project doesn't use any database.
 Datas are stored in application memory.**

-You can visit the final product from [here](https://cs50wproject2ataberk.herokuapp.com/)
+You can test the final product from [here](https://cs50wproject2ataberk.herokuapp.com/)

 You can acces the details of the project from [here](https://docs.cs50.net/web/2019/x/projects/2/project2.html)